-This article will help you hack this skill and clearly state your desires without feeling guilt.
+This article will help you hack the skill of assertive communication.

 3 Communication Styles (and Why Being Assertive Is the Answer)

 There are 3 main types of communication: passive, aggressive, and assertive.

 In every conversation, our communication style either makes it easier or harder for the other person to understand what we mean.
 And, unfortunately, we suffer the consequences if we don’t know which communication style to use.
 This can lead to accidentally offending people or not clearly conveying your point.

-Aggressive communication, on the other hand, can prevent you from having solid friendships.
+Aggressive communication can prevent you from having solid friendships.
 Why?
 Because no one enjoys the company of someone who constantly judges, argues, disagrees, and doesn’t allow others to share their opinions.